cloudmesh-ansible/ansible-cloudmesh-face/docker/README.rst

         mkdir -p ansible-cloudmesh-face
         $ git clone https://github.com/cloudmesh/ansible-cloudmesh-face.git
         $ cd ansible-cloudmesh-face/docker/

 2. Create the openface container::
       This will install all the required dependencies, check if docker is installed properly,copy the required scripts from host to docker,pull bamos/openface docker hub repositiory and create a docker container called `openface`.The prompt will change from
-      $docker> to openface> .
+      $docker> to container-ID> .
 Once in the container's command-line change the directory to /root/src/openface.

         $ source install-docker.sh
         openface> cd /root/src/openface